 Introduction and Program Characteristics

-The English Department has many strengths.
+The Department of English and Applied Communication has many strengths.
 An annual English writing contest is open to all Shih Hsin students.
 Award-winning compositions are posted online and in the English Department’s exhibition space.
 An English translation class, called Translation Dragon, designed to train prospective interpreters and translators, has been offered every summer since 2010 to SHU students.
 A student-led dramatic production is staged annually in the Shih Hsin University auditorium as part of the English majors’ graduation presentation.

 With their English proficiency skills, work experience, and cooperative projects, students are well prepared for employment.
 Students have the chance of obtaining an internship with a junior high school, language school, or a trading company.
 Internships, not only in Taiwan but also in other countries, can help students prepare for the job market.
 To enhance their knowledge, English skills, and competitiveness, students are encouraged to develop their professional knowledge in related fields by taking classes in other departments.